molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 <br>

 # Content for workshop
-## Quick start for models & methods
+## Quick start for models and methods

 **Are you completely new to models of sequence evolution?**  Then [this review paper](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/00209.PUBLISHED.pdf) might be good for you.
 Section 2 provides a great introduction to Markov models, but it can be skipped without any loss of continuity.